Th33-L1ght/Moonflow-Monitor/README.md

 ### Forgotten Passwords

 *   **Parent Accounts**: If you forget your password, you can use the "Forgot Password?" link on the login page, which will send a reset link to your email address.
 *   **Child Accounts**: If a child forgets their password (for a username-based login), the parent can reset their access.
 On the child's card, use the menu to select **"Unlink Account"**.
-This will disconnect their old login, allowing you to use **"Create Child Login"** to set up a new one.
+This will disconnect their old login, allowing you to use **"Create Child Login"** to set up a new one. **This action is safe and does not delete any of the child's cycle data.**

 ## Monitoring Your App